 But you don’t need to believe everything you may be told.
 For my first trip to Japan, people told me that I would have to shave off my beard.
 I didn’t, and I never felt it caused any problems.
 At the end of the day, it’s your personality and stature that count.

 Next, of course, you need to plan who you need to meet and understand how your company could work out there.
 I’ll be covering that in the next chapter.

-I welcome any comments or questions — please leave them below, or feel free to get in touch directly, I’ll be happy to hear from you.
+I welcome any comments or questions — please leave them below, or feel free to get in touch directly via our contact page, I’ll be happy to hear from you.

 International expansion is easier than you may think — and international travel is always great.